Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Adding Scattering Component

 where $f_A(\lambda)$, $f_E(\lambda)$, and $f_S(\lambda)$ are the absorption, emission, and scattering polarization profiles, respectively.
 The coefficients of the template polarization profiles are determined by linear least-squares fits to minimize the $\chi^2$ of the difference between above equations and the Stokes $q$ and $u$ spectra independently.
 Values of \emph{p}$_A$, \emph{p}$_E$ or \emph{p}$_S$ and their corresponding PAs are then derived directly from the template profiles and corresponding coefficients, as for example:

-Note that the PA of each component is not a function of wavelength, since the same template profiles are used to fit each Stokes parameter, and so cancel out in the ratio of Equation \ref{scatPA}.
+Note that the PA of each component is not a function of wavelength, because the same template profiles are used to fit each Stokes parameter and so cancel out in the ratio of Equation \ref{scatPA}.
 This makes sense physically, since dust grains that produce polarization at a specific angle are aligned at that angle independent of the wavelength of photons they emit, absorb, or scatter.
 The PA of each component will be the average PA of polarization caused by dust grains along the line of sight.
-Of course, the polarization magnitude of each component is wavelength dependent and follows the corresponding template-profile wavelength dependence, as shown in Equation {\ref{scatp}.
-Therefore, an observed variation of PA with wavelength would imply a mix of polarization mechanisms along that sightline.
+Of course, the polarization magnitude of each component is wavelength dependent and follows the corresponding template-profile wavelength dependence, as shown in Equation \ref{scatp}.
+Therefore, an observed variation of PA with wavelength would imply a mixture of polarization mechanisms along that sightline.
 Measuring the polarization for at least three wavelengths is required to fit the observed Stokes spectra with the above equations, thereby enabling separation into absorption, emission, and scattering components.
+Emissive and absorptive components of polarization are assumed to be from silicate grains, whereas the scattering polarization component is assumed to be from carbonaceous grains (since silicates have no scattering in wavelength range of Figure \ref{Aitken-Profiles}).